Buying your first tagine is exciting and offers you a different way of cooking.

 Start by soaking the base and lid in water and letting them sit for a few hours, or if you have time, it’s best to leave them overnight.
 This helps the clay absorb water, strengthening it and reducing the chance of cracks forming when it heats up.

 After it’s soaked, dry it off with a clean towel to remove any excess moisture.
 Now, take a good drizzle of olive oil and rub it into the inner surface.
 Leave it for a couple of hours for the oil to soak into the tagine.
-This straightforward but important step gives the clay a moisture barrier.
+This step gives the clay a protective moisture barrier.

-You must never put your tagine in the dishwasher, as it is not dishwasher-friendly.
-Handwashing is the way to go.
-Use warm, soapy water and a soft sponge to wash it out.
-Then, after you are done, let it air dry completely before storing it away in a cupboard where it might not dry out thoroughly.
-When you store it away, make sure you have the lid off, as this will help prevent any moisture build-up or stale smells.
+You must never put your tagine in the dishwasher.
+Handwash it using warm soapy water and a soft sponge.
+Let it air dry completely before storing it.
+Always store it with the lid off to prevent moisture build-up or stale smells.

-After every few uses, rub a little olive oil on the inside of the tagine.
-This helps prevent any sticking.
-Also, avoid any drastic temperature changes and always let it reach room temperature before heating it or cooling it down to prevent tracking.
+After every few uses, rub a little olive oil on the inside of the tagine to maintain its surface and prevent sticking.
+Avoid sudden temperature changes and always let it reach room temperature before heating or cooling.

-There are so many options available, but they are best used for slow-cooked stews (far better than an electric slow cooker) and rich sauces.
-They excel at making the meat so tender that it melts in your mouth.
-Some of the popular dishes include chicken, lamb (my favourite), or hearty vegetable stews.
+Tagines are perfect for slow-cooked stews and rich sauces.
+They create tender meat that melts in your mouth.
+Popular dishes include chicken, lamb (my favourite), or hearty vegetable stews.